Developing a Coaching Philosophy

 Sportsmanlike conduct should be a top priority in your philosophy

 There are situations in some games that could be considered unsportsmanlike by opponents, officials, or fans.
-Running up the score, playing starters long after the outcome has been determined, and taunting are just a few examples.
+Running up the score, playing starters long after the outcome has been determined, and taunting is just a few examples.
 If any of these are tolerated within your approach to coaching, you may need to make some changes.
-After considering the factors I have mentioned, develop your own philosophy by putting it into written form.
-It is extremely important to be able to express and to explain your approach to athletes, parents, and supervisors.
+After considering the factors, I have mentioned, develop your philosophy by putting it into written form.
+It is essential to express and explain your approach to athletes, parents, and supervisors.
 A written document can also give you something concrete to re-examine and to evaluate annually.
 I have included my "Personal Coaching Philosophy" for you to examine.

 Personal Coaching Philosophy

 Coaching is much more than just following a set of principles or having a well-established program.
-Coaching is interaction in young people's lives.
+Coaching is an interaction in young people's lives.
 The athlete who comes into the weight room is a student, a family member, and a friend to someone.
-He is the same person in all areas of his life - he/she has the same personality, ideals, character, flaws, and struggles.
-It is the responsibility of the coach to help his players make right and mature decisions in all areas of their lives.
+He is the same person in all areas of his life - they have the same personality, ideals, character, flaws, and struggles.
+The coach's responsibility is to help his players make suitable and mature decisions in all areas of their lives.
 He must help them develop character, discipline, self-motivation, self-worth, and an excitement for life.
 To achieve these objectives, the coach must raise the standards that the players and others around them have set.
 Then he must help them reach those standards by developing appropriate relationships with them based on respect, caring, and character.
 When character development is the foundation for your program, athletes will get the most out of their athletic experience.
 And when that happens, you will also get the most out of your athletes, for this is what champions are made of.

 About the Author

 Steve Mergelsberg is a Basketball coach in the USA and has 25 years of experience on the professional, college and interscholastic levels.
 This article has been produced here with his kind permission.